-Working as a Clinical Research Associate (CRA) can be a very exciting job giving opportunities to travel, meet new people and play a pivotal role in drug development.
+Working as a Clinical Research Associate (CRA) can be a very exciting job that offers great opportunities to travel, work from home, meet new people and play a pivotal role in the drug development process.

-Here is an interview that CK Clinical conducted with one Clinical Research Associate working within the pharmaceutical industry.
-This is their view point on what life is like working in a Clinical Research Associate job:
+We had a great interview and this is their viewpoint on what life is like working in a Clinical Research Associate job:

 What does a Clinical Research Associate do?